Close Menu

 Learn more about hemorrhage management: This article is based on Trauma Tactics: Contemporary Approaches to Hemorrhage Management, an interactive online course from the Board of Certification for Emergency Nursing (BCEN®).
 Developed by nursing experts, this CE-eligible course provides up-to-date information on bleeding management strategies for trauma patients.
 To access this course and other learning opportunities for trauma nurses, visit BCEN Learn.

 Trauma Tactics supports the continuing education requirements of the Trauma Certified Registered Nurse (TCRN®) program.
 The TCRN credential is the only national board certification for trauma nursing, and it spans the body of knowledge for care of the injured patient.
-More than 7,500 nurses worldwide have earned the TCRN credential.
+Approximately 8,500 nurses worldwide have earned the TCRN credential.
 For more information, click here.